 There is reason to believe that, when new, it was a shapely hemispherical mound of stones, the entire surface of which was covered with a layer of broken fragments of quartz.
 These must have been conveyed from a considerable distance; and the effect which they produced, as they sparkled in bright sunshine, must have been very striking.
 The mound would by this means be rendered conspicuously visible from a long distance.

 Newgrange is the most famous ancient monument in Ireland.
 Along with the two similarly massive neolithic passage-graves, Knowth and Dowth, the great cairn of Newgrange was constructed on a low ridge overlooking the River Boyne, about sixteen kilometers inland from the mouth of the river, a location which was reached by the full tides during the neolithic.
 Newgrange is justly world famous for the engraved neolithic art carved onto many of the structural stones, and the alignment of the passage and chamber to the position of sunrise on the winter solstice.
+Dated to around 3,100 BC, it has become a national and cultural duty to remind the world that Newgrange is older than both the Great Pyramid and Stonehenge.

 The Cairn

-The core of Newgrange is a massive heart-shaped cairn, an artificial hill of water-rolled stones, ninety meters in diameter contained within a ring of ninety-seven kerbstones, which surround and contain the base of the cairn.
-Newgrange is constructed in a commanding position on a glacial ridge 61 meters above sea level.
-The mound was originally built in the form of a truncated cone—much like Queen Maeve's Cairn at Knocknarea in County Sligo (above).
+The cairn of Newgrange is constructed in a commanding position on a glacial ridge 61 meters above sea level overlooking the River Boyne one kilometer to the south.
+The mound was originally built in the form of a truncated cone—much like Queen Maeve's Cairn on the summit of Knocknarea in County Sligo (below).
 Old illustrations of Dowth, Heapstown cairn and both monuments on Carns Hill in County Sligo, all unexcavated and largely undisturbed, show the same general external form.

 The cairn material, water-rolled stones and boulders, which were used to build Newgrange would have been sourced and carried up from the flood-plain of the Boyne below the enormous monument.
 It has been estimated that the cairn contains some 200,000 tons of material, a massive collection of rounded stones and gravels, which appears to have collapsed shortly after its last phase of aggrandisement towards the end of the neolithic.
 The remains of an earlier monument, perhaps a passage-grave about forty meters in diameter, is believed to account for the large bulge in the cairn on the northern side, oppisite the entrance to Newgrange.

-The east face of the cairn, particularly the area around the Entrance Stone, was covered with chunks of glistening white quartz.
+The east face of the cairn, particularly the area around the Entrance Stone, was covered with chunks of sparkling white quartz.
 The quartz, which would have given the monument a spectacular appearance, would have been transported by boat from the Wicklow Mountains, the closest source, eighty kilometers to the south.
 Excavator Michael J. O'Kelly found the quartz in a thick layer on the old ground surface and decided he had uncovered a collapsed vertical wall or revetment, to contain the cairn material.
 The modern facade at Newgrange, supported by a massive concrete wall, caused the back of the cairn to burst in the late 1980's and early 1990's, requiring rescue excavations.
 The authenticity of O'Kelly's wall is regarded as highly suspect by many modern archaeologists.

 The Great Circle